rhampt/balena-health/README.md

 Services in use:

 - `data-collector`: Node app that receives HR data over BLE and routes it to the MQTT broker.
-- `physical-output`: Node app that outputs live heart rate to the E-Ink display and traffic light LEDs.
+- `eink`: Node app that outputs live heart rate to the E-Ink display.
 - `mqtt`: The MQTT broker.
 - `connector`: Routes MQTT messages from 'balena' topic to influxdb
 - `influxdb`: Time-based database.